 Why does my speaker crackle at high volume?

-Speakers can distort at high volumes due to overdriving or overpowering them, causing the amplifier to send too much power to the speakers, making them produce distorted or clipped sound.
-Additionally, the speakers’ components may not be able to handle the high volume, resulting in damage to the speaker cones or voice coils.
+Overdriving or overpowering speakers causes the amplifier to deliver too much power to them, distorting or clipping sound.
+Additionally, the speakers’ components may not be able to handle the high volume, resulting in damage to the speaker cones or coils.

 In summary, speakers can produce crackling or popping sounds due to various factors, including loose or damaged connections, electrical interference, dirty or damaged speakers, and incorrect audio settings,…